cubicap/Jaculus-tools/README.md

 ### Creating and running TypeScript programs

-Create a new TypeScript project, from the template provided in the `resources` directory. *Currently, `tsconfig.json` is not processed by the tools and serves only as reference for ide support.*
+Create a new TypeScript project, from the template provided in the `resources` directory.

 Compile the project to JavaScript: